markmoxon/elite-a-source-code-bbc-micro/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-a-released.ssd` containing the released version of Elite-A, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-a-released.ssd` in the `5-compiled-game-discs` folder that contains the released version of Elite-A, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux